 There are a few aspects that any job ad should include.

 Ask yourself: by reading this ad, do I:

 - Find out basic information about the company such as its mission, vision and values?

-- Is there enough information given about the responsibilities of the role?
+- Receive enough information about the responsibilities of the role?

-- Am I able to confidently assess if I am the right fit for this role?
+- Confidently assess if I am the right fit for this role?

-- Do the salary and benefits meet my expectations?
+- Obtain salary and benefits that meet my expectations?

 If your answer to all of these questions is yes, go ahead and continue with more detailed research of the company and the role.

 If your answer is no, you may want to run additional research regarding the company and the role or reconsider your application.
 You might end up applying for a role or a company that is not the right fit for you.